JohnBatmanMySlinky/PBRJ/README.md

     8.5) Fresnel Incidence BSDFs
     8.6) Fourier Basis BSDFs
 9) Materials
-    9.3) Bump Mapping --> SO SLOOOOWWWWW
-    9.x) More materials from github
+    9.3) Bump Mapping --> Working! but SO SLOOOOWWWWW 9.x) More materials from github
 10) Texture
     10.x) all but constant texture